 A third-party warranty company, such as Endurance, pays directly for covered repairs at many thousands of auto repair facilities across the country, from local independent shops to national chains and franchises.
-Volvo, meanwhile, requires that covered repairs be made at one of its 287 dealers in the U.S. Depending on where you live, that can be inconvenient.
-For example, there are just two Volvo dealers in Kentucky and one in Vermont.
+Volvo, meanwhile, requires that covered repairs be made at its own dealerships.

 Our top-rated aftermarket extended car warranty providers give you other benefits with most plans, including roadside assistance, towing allowance, and car rental reimbursement.
 Like Volvo’s extended warranty, these providers also include interruption coverage that reimburses you for lodging and meals if a breakdown occurs more than 100 miles from home.

 Volvo Warranty: Bottom Line

 Volvo covers the whole car against manufacturing defects for 4 years/50,000 miles.
 After that, you’re on the hook for repairs as the car gets older.
 Compare extended warranty companies to offset unexpected repair costs.

 Below are frequently asked questions about Volvo warranties: